Team AckoOct 22, 2021

 Generally, Third-party policies are often bundled with a ‘Personal Accident’ cover.
 PA cover for the owner driver is mandatory and is available at a nominal fee.
 So, if you suffer injuries due to an accident while driving your own car, the insurance company will pay a fixed amount as compensation.

-Below are the conditions while buying a compulsory PA cover for Owner Driver
+Below are the conditions while buying a compulsory personal accident cover for owner driver

 Quite a valid point, actually.
 In fact, under the Workman Compensation Act, you are liable to pay compensation to an employee in case of injury or accident while at work.